First Woman Chief Justice (Zambia)

 “Women are the most vulnerable...the highest levels of poverty are among women.
 The rate of literacy is lowest among the women.
 Women do not have resources to litigate and often do not know their rights . . .
 Women must be educated so that they can assert themselves.”

 The impact of Justice Mambilima’s service and contribution to the development of law in Zambia has been enormous.
-As a trail blazer for many women and girls who aspire to reach positions of leadership, Chief Justice Mambilima epitomizes the spirit of hard work and humility, tempered with a sense of justice.
+As a trailblazer for many women and girls who aspire to reach positions of leadership, Chief Justice Mambilima epitomizes the spirit of hard work and humility, tempered with a sense of justice.
 For Justice Mambilima, access to justice can take different forms.
-She feels that the courts must be taken closer to the people, especially to rural and peri-urban areas, where low-income people reside and where courts area largely absent.
+She feels that the courts must be taken closer to the people, especially to rural and peri-urban areas, where low-income people reside and where courts are largely absent.
 She has also consistently advocated for the simplification of court procedures and that both adjudicators and support staff be more approachable.

 “The procedures and evidential rules must be simplified or user-friendly to the litigants as this would go a long way in encouraging the general population, including women, to access the justice system.
 As it is, even an average enlightened person generally finds the court environment intimidating.”